SPIR Investors Have Opportunity to Lead Spire Global, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-10, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Spire Global, Inc. ("Spire Global" or the "Company") (NYSE: SPIR).
+LOS ANGELES, Sept.
+12, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Spire Global, Inc. ("Spire Global" or the "Company") (NYSE: SPIR).

 Class Period: March 6, 2024 – August 14, 2024